 1- Enhancements to the UDM, UDR, and SOR-AF to enable them to convey to the NF consumers the new Steering of Roaming information, considering the type of ongoing communication / session(s) that the UE needs to consider when performing SOR in connected mode.

 2- Possible enhancements of the AUSF to provide new security protection for the new SOR information to NF consumer, i.e. UDM.

 CT6:

-1- Possible impacts on the USIM to support the new SOR information for UEs in connected mode.
+1- Impacts on the USIM to support the new SOR information for UEs in connected mode.